MetaLint: Easy-to-Hard Generalization for Code Linting: The MetaLint Framework

-For preference optimization, we adopt the RS-DPO approach \citep{khaki2024rs}, which combines rejection sampling (RS) \citep{touvron2023llama} with Direct Preference Optimization (DPO) \citep{rafailov2023direct} to generate on-policy data from a supervised fine-tuned (SFT) policy model.
-It samples $k$ outputs per input, computes rewards for them, and constructs contrastive win–loss pairs based on the reward distribution and a threshold $\eta$ (Figure~\ref{fig:meta_lint_training_framework_part2}).
-We detail the verifiable linter-based reward model and contrastive pair sampling procedure below.
+We use preference optimization to improve consistent application of specifications by contrasting accurately localized violations with inaccurate ones based on linter results.
+While SFT aligns outputs with meta-task specifications, preference optimization enforces precise localization and reduces spurious and partial matches.
+We adopt the RS-DPO approach \citep{khaki2024rs}, which combines rejection sampling (RS) \citep{touvron2023llama} with Direct Preference Optimization (DPO) \citep{rafailov2023direct} to generate on-policy data from a supervised fine-tuned (SFT) policy model.
+It samples $k$ outputs per input, scores them, and constructs contrastive pairs based on a threshold $\eta$ (Figure~\ref{fig:meta_lint_training_framework_part2}).
+We detail the verifiable linter-based reward and contrastive pair sampling procedure below.

-\textbf{Reward Model Design:} The reward model evaluates model outputs by comparing predicted violations against those flagged by the linter, treating the linter's line numbers (yellow circle in ``Verifiable Reward Model'', Figure~\ref{fig:meta_lint_training_framework_part1}) as ground truth and the model’s predicted lines (blue circle) as predictions.
-Reward is computed using set-based precision, recall, and F1-score (visualized via the Venn diagram in the same figure), based on line-level overlap.
-Since each meta-task $M_I$ corresponds to a single idiom $I$, we compute one F1-score (reward) per instance.
+\start{Reward Function Design} The reward function evaluates model outputs by comparing predicted violations against those flagged by the linter, treating the linter's line numbers (blue circle in ``Verifiable Reward'', Figure~\ref{fig:meta_lint_training_framework_part1}) as ground truth and the model’s predicted lines (yellow circle) as predictions.
+Reward is the set-based F1-score (visualized via the Venn diagram in the same figure), based on line-level overlap.
+Since each meta-task $M_I$ corresponds to a single best practice idiom $I$, we compute one reward value per instance.
+This per-idiom setup allows tracking difficulty of individual idioms; in practice, multiple idioms could be processed in parallel.